 The Council is the administering authority for the Fund and has the major share of contributors and pensioners.
 Membership of the LGPS is voluntary and employees are free to choose whether to join the scheme, remain in the scheme or make their own personal arrangements outside the scheme.
-Other organisations currently participate in the Fund as detailed below:
+Other organisations that currently participate in the Fund are detailed the table below: